uccser/cs-field-guide/docs/source/getting_started/project_structure.rst

 - ``general/``

-  - This application displays webpages for generic pages on the website.
+  - This application contains webpages for generic pages on the website.
-    For example: homepage, about page, contact page, etc.
+    For example the homepage.

 - ``chapters/``